ARTICLE I. BOARD OF DIRECTORS

 a.
 Received the certificate, but was in some respect not properly qualified to receive it, whether or not this fact was known to or could have been ascertained by the Board.

 b.
-Engaged in irregular conduct relating to the examination process, whether or not such conduct affected the Diplomate's own examination.
+Engaged in irregular conduct relating to the examination process, including cheating or breaches in confidentiality related to the exam and/or any dissemination of exam materials or contents prior to, during, or after the examination, whether or not such conduct affected the Diplomate's own examination.

 c.
 Has been convicted of a felony relating to the practice of dentistry.

 e.
-Has engaged in serious professional or other misconduct which adversely reflects upon professional competence or integrity.
+Has engaged in serious professional or other misconduct which adversely reflects upon integrity or professional competence.

 f.
 Has made a material representation or omission in any communication with the Board.